 Whatever you do, it is critical that you resist the urge to get a lower payment by extending your loan out a year or two.
 Going for a loan that's more than five years dramatically increases your financial exposure and will usually involve a higher interest rate.
 You want to avoid a situation where your car is so old that it requires costly repairs, yet you’re still making monthly payments.

 Completing the Deal

-Pay close attention to the price, the length of the loan, and the interest rate.
-If you find an error or parts of a document left blank, don’t sign the paper, even if the finance officer promises to fix it later.
-If you are pressured to sign incomplete or incorrect paperwork, you should consider it a red flag and walk away from the deal.
-Never drive a car away from a dealership without having the final loan documents signed, as you may be called back to sign papers at a much higher rate than you thought you were getting.
+Pay particular attention to the price, the length of the loan, and the interest rate.
+Never sign papers that don’t have complete details, aren’t fully filled out, or contain errors – even if the finance officer promises to correct them later.
+If you are pressured to sign them anyway, consider it a huge red flag and walk away from the deal.
+Never drive away from the dealership until you have the final loan documents signed.
+You might fall prey to an unscrupulous dealer who will make you return to sign final papers at a much higher price.

 We research deals based on representative ZIP codes across the country.
 We strive to keep this list up to date, but offers can change without warning.
 Some car specials are limited to a certain number of vehicles or a percentage of dealer stock, and inclusion on our site does not guarantee that a particular deal will be available at your local outlet.
 The easiest way to find out if you can take advantage of an offer is to click the orange button next to the car that you're interested in, and we’ll search for a great price at a local new car dealer.